 Engaging in healthy debates adds value to your relationship.

 In fact, healthy debates help you identify how your partner communicates and how you should react.
-It shows a level of self-control and an ability to handle a difference of opinion without it leading to an argument. (source)
+It shows self-control and an ability to handle a difference of opinion without it leading to an argument. (source)

 Here are basic ground rules when discussing debate topics with your partner.